thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-iii-runtime-params.rst

 Part III - Adding Run-time Parameter Control
 ############################################

-This lesson shows how to add startup and run-time parameters to your component.
+This lesson describes how to add startup and run-time parameters to your component.
 You will add a command handler to the "amp" to mute/unmute individual channels.

-Changes of the topology definition are required as well.
+Changes in the topology definition are required as well.
 You will add binary bytes kcontrol connected to your widget in order to enable parameter transfer from a user space application, through the driver to the FW running your "amp" component.